simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 summary: "Which problems can arise of image recognition within ImageHorizonLibrary - and how we solved it."
 categories: ["news"]
 tags: ["library","robotframework", "ui"]
-type: "regular" # available type (regular or featured)
+type: "featured" # available type (regular or featured)
 draft: false
 ---